Redick leads Orlando past Detroit, 110-106

 The teams traded baskets and the lead for most of the fourth quarter, but the Magic kept getting to the offensive boards and built a 101-97 advantage with 1:25 to go.
 Jason Maxiell’s three-point play made it a one-point game, and Singler hit two free throws to put Detroit up 102-101 with 47.7 seconds to go.

 Redick then came off a screen to hit a 3, and Afflalo tied up Monroe to force a turnover at the other end.
+Davis made it a four-point game with a baby hook in the lane, and Redick clinched the game from the line.

 Detroit led 50-44 at the half, then expanded the advantage early in the third by exploiting Prince’s matchup with Afflalo.
 Prince dominated his former teammate in the post, scoring 10 points in the first four minutes of the half.